leoyoon17/CMPUT-412-Competition-1/README.md

  The initial concept of using OpenCV's library to track the robot was from a previous competition's program.
 Their program was a good place to start, but changed had to be made to bring it to competition specifications. (we could not get it to run via the given launch file, so we had to source some sections of the code to fit our needs) (https://github.com/BrianEverRoboticsTeam/Evasion-Pursuit-Competition)

  Movement was based off the textbook's (Programming Robots with ROS) velocity ramping code.

+ Based on the testing of our pursuit robot, we realized that if the opposing robot gets out of range, then it cannot follow other bot.
+Thus, we decided to work on the speed, since we believed that it was the key to victory.
+As a result, we did not use a velocity smoother to get faster even though it was resulting in jerky movements.
+Besides the speed we used LaserScan to calculate the distance between the object in front of the robot and itself.
+Also, instead of only turning and moving, we implemented the robot to move and turn at the sametime if the distance is not less than the threshold as well as not nan.

  Results
  =======